 The National Basketball Association, or NBA, is a professional basketball league comprised of 30 teams across North America featuring the best basketball players in the world.
 The NBA was founded on June 6, 1946 in New York City and was originally called the Basketball Association of America.The NBRPA works regularly with the NBA to collaborate on public events, community relations and former player transition programming.
 Since 2011, the NBA’s annual financial contribution to the NBRPA has increased nearly 50 percent.
-The NBRPA has also formed new key partnerships with the NBA Legends Foundation, which provides funding for former players in dire straits.
+The NBRPA has also formed new key partnerships with the NBA Players Legacy Fund, which provides funding for former players in dire straits.
 The NBRPA has rebuilt its long-standing relationship with the National Basketball Players Association (NBPA), as shown by the organizations’ renewed interest in program partnerships.
 Both are committed to transparency and promoting the rights and achievements of Legends.

 Legends Care Initiative